thunderBiscuit/blog/posts/samourai-ricochet.md

 tags: ["bitcoin", "samourai"]
 ---

 Ricochet is a feature that allows users to put a form of "distance" between two UTXOs.
-It is a very simple procedure, developed to respond to a type of equally very simple heuristic that is sometimes used by chain analysis tools.
+It is a simple procedure, developed to respond to a type of equally simple heuristic that is sometimes used by chain analysis tools.

 <center>
   <figure style="max-width: 600px; margin: 3rem 0;">